andreamari/polyquantum_test/README.md

 # Polyquantum
-_Collaborative research in quantum science._
+_Collaborative research in quantum science, powered by Git._

 ## About
 _Polyquantum_ is an experiment of open collaborative research in the field of quantum science.